Automatically link your test automation results to test cases in your Testmo repository with the Testmo automation linking tool.

 $ testmo-link --instance https://example.testmo.net --project-id 1 --run-id 456 --config testmo-linking.ymlUsing HTTP proxies

-If you need to connect through an HTTP proxy (common in corporate environments), set the standard HTTP_PROXY or HTTPS_PROXY environment variables:
+If you need to connect through an HTTP proxy, you can specify it either as a CLI flag or via standard environment variables:

 # Set proxy for HTTP and HTTPS connections